-Once construction of the public park is completed, a landscape maintenance district (LMD), or similar public maintenance district, will be created and administered by the City for the maintenance of the public park and maintenance of open space, including the slopes between homes and open space lots upon buildout as shown on Figure 3-8, Open Space Plan.
+AOnce construction of the public park is completed, a landscape maintenance district (LMD), or similar public maintenance district, will be created and administered by the City for the maintenance of the public park as shown on Figure 3-8, Open Space Plan.
+An HOA will be formed for the and maintenance of open space, including the slopes between homes and open space lots, and the upon buildout as shown on Figure 3-8, Open Space Plan.
 The Retreat Center will maintain the grading and landscape buffer shown in blue on Figure 3-8, along the northern Plan area boundary.
 See Chapter 4 for water systems details.